ravanbak/todo-list/README.md

 # todo-list

-A simple To Do list made with vanilla JavaScript.
+A simple todo list made with vanilla JavaScript.